jeremymcrae/hpo_similarity/README.md

 ancestor of the two terms.

 The IC scores are collapsed into a single score as the geometric mean of the IC scores.
-I tried using the maximum ID rather than the geometric mean, but the QQ plots were distorted, and the P values were excessively correlated with P values from gene enrichment testing.
+I tried using the maximum IC rather than the geometric mean, but the QQ plots were distorted, and the P values were excessively correlated with P values from gene enrichment testing.